hancyfancy/CwRetailProductManagementSolution/README.md

 1. In Visual Studio, set [multiple start up](https://davecallan.com/running-multiple-projects-visual-studio/) projects, setting `CwRetail.Api` to start up first and `CwRetail.Ui` to start up last

+### Running the solution

+1. Highlight the solution in solution explorer
+2. Click `Start` to run the solution